|Memory > Why Can't We Recall Early Childhood Memories?|

 GluN2B-GluN2A Switch During Development

 An NMDA receptor (NMDAR) consists of two GluN1 subunits and two additional subunits which are predominately either GluN2A or GluN2B.
 It has been well documented that the GluN2B/GluN2A ratio varies with the age of animals (including humans).
 In the hippocampus, the newborn animal expresses mostly GluN2B, with little GluN2A.
 As the animal grows older, GluN2B decreases while GluN2A increases (Dong et al., 2006).

-Both tubulin and CRMP2 bind only to GluN2B, not GluN2A (Chapter 11).
-Therefore, the tubulin/CRMP2 complex can inhibit only the GluN2B-containing NMDARs, resulting in the "extinction state" (Chapter 11).
-The GluN2A-containing NMDARs do not have the extinction state.
-If a neuron expresses only GluN2A, it will never become silent.
-In contrast, a GluN2B-dominated neuron should be prone to silence.
-The degree of silence depends on the GluN2B/GluN2A ratio and other factors.
-Weakly silenced memory can easily be retrieved by reminding cues, but severely silenced neurons may not respond to any cue at all.
-Since the childhood DG neurons are dominated by GluN2B-containing NMDARs, they could be severely silenced by tubulin inhibition.
+The CABT complex bind to GluN2B, not GluN2A.
+Therefore, CABT can inhibit only the GluN2B-containing NMDARs, resulting in the "extinction state" (see this article).
+The GluN2A-containing NMDARs will not be extinguished.
+Hence, the degree of memory extinction should depend on the GluN2B/GluN2A ratio.
+Weakly extinguished memory (with low GluN2B/GluN2A ratio) can easily be retrieved by reminding cues, but severely extinguished neurons may not respond to any cue at all.
+Since the childhood DG neurons are dominated by GluN2B-containing NMDARs, they could be severely extinguished by the CABT binding.

 Author: Frank Lee